- Education and Science

 Arjun felt like a big boy!

 Nursery class was on the 1st floor.
 My baby suddenly felt like a big boy.
 “Little boys are not allowed to go up the steps unattended,” he remarked.
 “Who will take me upstairs every day?
 Mommies are not allowed inside right!”
-The stair railings were such that the gap between the vertical bars was very little; about four inches.
+On the staircase railing, the gap between the vertical bars was very little; about four inches.
 I was relieved!
-There was no chance that the kids could slip at all.
+There was no chance the kids could slip at all.